-PlayStation 5 is the next-gen powerful gaming console from Sony, but errors and bugs are prone to occur occasionally.
+PlayStation 5 is the next-gen powerful gaming console from Sony, but errors and bugs occasionally occur.
 If you’re one of the PS5 console users experiencing issues updating the system with Error SU-101193-5, you should follow this troubleshooting guide completely.

-According to multiple reports that surfaced on the PS5 subreddit forum, this particular error appears whenever the PS5 users are trying to update the system.
-To be very precise, console users receive the error message that says, “SU-101193-5 Update to the latest system software”.
+According to multiple reports that surfaced on the PS5 subreddit forum, this particular error appears whenever PS5 users are trying to update the system.
+To be precise, console users receive the error message, “SU-101193-5 Update to the latest system software”.
 But the main problem is that affected users can’t update the software unexpectedly.

 How to Fix PS5 Error SU-101193-5

 Well, if you’re of them, don’t worry.
 Here we’ve shared a couple of possible methods that should help you out.

 One common and basic workarounds are simply rebooting the PS5 console if you’re facing any error or bug.
 Just restart your console and check whether the problem has been fixed or not.
 If not, you can follow the next method.

 2. Update PS5 Software

 You’ll see an update notification if a PS5 system software update is required.
 However, if no proper notification appears, check the system software update manually by following the steps below.
 To do so:

 - Go to Settings from the PS5 home screen.